mkienenb/web-app-react-kotlin-js-gradle/KNOWN_ISSUES.md

 ## Bugs

 ### koin breaks testing code that references coroutines
-* Tests such as these all fail
+* Tests such as these all fail with koin core installed
+* For now, don't use koin
 *
 ```kotlin
 import kotlinx.coroutines.*